Colin MacGilp MacDonald

-Throughout his life, MacDonald published several major historical works and is best known for his comprehensive The History of Argyll Up to the Beginning of the Sixteenth Century which was first published in 1950 to great acclaim in London and Glasgow by W. & R. Holmes Publishers.
+MacDonald published several major historical works and is best known for his comprehensive The History of Argyll Up to the Beginning of the Sixteenth Century which was first published in 1950 to great acclaim in London and Glasgow by W. & R. Holmes Publishers.
 His books and monographs represent important imprints of Scottish history and include original research and first-hand accounts of Scottish and British culture.

 Early life and education

 Colin MacGilp MacDonald was born in Glasgow in 1882.
 After graduating from school, MacDonald went up to study Classics at the University of St Andrews.
 On 11 July 1914 he was awarded a D.Litt. from the University of St Andrews in addition to his M.A. degree.
 As a scholar of the day, MacDonald was classically trained to read and speak Latin.
 Over the course of his education and upbringing he also developed the ability to speak and write in Gaelic.
 He would later go on to publish several works in Gaelic and English.